Nour-Sadek/C-Elegans-Contrastive-Learning/README.md

 For the weights of a model trained on 3'UTR sequences, they were compared to the CISBP-RNA Single Species RNA, Caenorhabditis_elegans database which is made up of 20 motifs, between 6 and 8 in width (average width 7.1).

-## 7. Go Enrichment Analysis

-## 8. Extra: Problems faced when building and testing the model
+## 7. Extra: Problems faced when building and testing the model

 The contrastive learning algorithm went through multiple iterations, and I learned a lot by going through setbacks when building and testing the model.
 Here are some of them, and how I handled each one:

-### 8.1 How and when to apply the PWM constraint on the weights of the convolutional layer
+### 7.1 How and when to apply the PWM constraint on the weights of the convolutional layer

 At first, I attempted to apply the PWM constraint after the model updated the parameters in every epoch, however the way I implemented this led to breaking of the computational graph and the PWM weights would stop updating after a couple of